Data Science: Applied Text Mining

 Target audience

-This course works best for learners who are comfortable programming in Python, want to acquire skills in text mining approaches, and have a basic knowledge of machine learning.
+This course works best for learners who are comfortable programming in Python, who want to acquire skills in text mining approaches, and who have a basic knowledge of machine learning.

 Aim of the course